jefftranter/raspberrypi/gpio-board/README.md

 To use the serial port, on the Raspberry Pi you can run raspi-config to enable a serial console and you should then be able to log in on the serial port using settings of 115200 bps 8N1.
 The device file for the serial port is /dev/ttyS0.
 On the Toradex Colibri with Aster carrier board, the serial port shows up as UART B with device file /dev/ttymxc1.
 By default there is no login process connected to it.
 You need to be root to read or write the serial port.
 See reference [12] below for more details.

+## AVAILABILITY

+This is Open Source Hardware, licensed under the The TAPR Open Hardware License.
+You are welcome to build the circuit and use my PCB layout.

+Assembled and tested boards are available from me for a nominal cost.
+Check eBay for "Raspberry Pi GPIO Learning Board" from seller Sordnax.
+Contact me directly about purchasing larger volumes of boards at a discount.

 ## REFERENCES

 1. https://learn.adafruit.com/dht/overview